Fieldbus: Manufacturing Automation Protocol (MAP)

 The Manufacturing Automation Protocol (MAP) was an implementation of OSI-compliant protocols in automation technology initiated by General Motors in 1984.
 MAP became a LAN standardization proposal supported by many manufacturers and was mainly used in factory automation.
-MAP has used the 10 Mbit/s IEEE 802.4 token bus as transmission medium.
+MAP used the 10 Mbit/s IEEE 802.4 token bus as a transmission medium.

-Due to its scope and complexity, MAP failed to make the big breakthrough.
+Due to its scope and complexity, MAP failed to make a big breakthrough.
 To reduce the complexity and reach faster processing with reduced resources the Enhanced Performance Architecture (EPA) MAP was developed in 1988.
-This MiniMap contains only levels 1,2 and 7 of the Open Systems Interconnection (OSI) basic reference model.
-This shortcut was taken over by the later fieldbus definitions.
+This MiniMap contains only levels 1, 2, and 7 of the Open Systems Interconnection (OSI) basic reference model.
+This shortcut was taken over by later fieldbus definitions.

 The most important achievement of MAP is Manufacturing Message Specification (MMS), the application layer of MAP.

 Manufacturing Message Specification (MMS)

 The Manufacturing Message Specification (MMS) is an international standard ISO 9506 dealing with an application protocol and services for transferring real time process data and supervisory control information between networked devices or computer applications published as a first version in 1986.

 It has been a model for many further developments in other industrial communication standardizations such as FMS for Profibus or SDO for CANopen.
 It is still in use as a possible application layer e.g. for power utility automation in the IEC 61850 standards.